Tech is a field of constant learning.

 As programmers, our job is to solve problems we haven’t quite seen before.

 And the languages and libraries we use change—fast.
 An eight month hiatus from coding, on average, would make our API-specific knowledge obsolete.

 So we’re constantly updating, upgrading, broadening, and deepening our skill sets.

 And for us, formal education is particularly inapplicable.

-Modern computer science bachelors and master’s degrees, while valuable for background in fundamental hardware and software applications, are notoriously not adequate preparation for a software developer job.
-Many of them cover API design in only a cursory sort of way and do little for imparting application conventions, historical precedents for application architectures, or (god forbid) any sort of practice with testing, let alone test-driven development.
-Developers joke about the O(n) notation question in the Google phone screen being the only time they have used their CS degrees in a professional context.
-And that question, most likely, is the result of some Google Engineers sitting around thinking “How can we construct the interview to make sure people have CS degrees?”
+Computer science degrees, while valuable for background, are notoriously not adequate preparation for software development.
+Many of them barely cover API design, conventions, architecture, or (god forbid) testing.
+Developers joke about the O(n) notation question in the Google phone screen being the only time they have used their CS degrees at work.
+I suspect that question is the result of some Google Engineers sitting around thinking “How can our interview make sure people have CS degrees?”
 So even this application of the thing is rather tautological.

-So to build and to rebuild the skills we need to do our jobs, we have to find the answers ourselves.
+So to build relevant job skills, we have to find the answers ourselves.

 Googling is absolutely a skill.
 Choosing the best answer from a barrage of StackOverflow suggestions is also a skill.
 But these are scattershot skills: you use them in very specific circumstances, and any one bug fix does not necessarily level up your overall approach to building software.